TatsuyaXMiyuki/KanonApp/README.md

 # How do I use KanonApp?

 visit https://kanonapp.com/login on your phone.
 Make sure you have the AnYme app installed :)
+You don't have to install anything.
+All you have to do is login through your Gmail account which only takes a few seconds.

 ---